Leilani Kai: World Championship Wrestling (1991, 1996–1997, 1999)

 In 1991, Kai made multiple appearances for WCW losing to Bambi and losing to Madusa on an episode of WCW Main Event.
-She returned again sporadically between 1996–1997 losing to Madusa on several house shows.
+She returned again sporadically between 1996 and 1997 losing to Madusa on several house shows.
 She appeared on the March 22, 1997 episode, of WCW Saturday Night, in a losing effort to Malia Hosaka, after the match Kai and Hosaka were both attacked by Luna Vachon.

 She lost to Madusa on the July 26, 1999, episode of WCW Monday Nitro where she performed under the ring name Patty Stone Grinder.
 Her final televised appearances with the company were in backstage segments on the November 29, 1999 episode, of WCW Monday Nitro with Rhonda Singh in the women's locker room, and in a food fight with Fyre and Paisley, resulting in Kai choking on her food before being saved by Juventud Guerrera.
-Kai was booked to wrestle Brandi Alexander or Mona, on a episode of WCW Monday Nitro in late 1999.
+Kai was booked to wrestle Brandi Alexander or Mona, on an episode of WCW Monday Nitro in late 1999.
 Once she arrived to the building she was greeted by Vince Russo, who informed Kai she was facing her opponent in a mud-match for a segment involving Lex Luger and Miss Elizabeth.
 Kai infamously stood up to Russo telling him to go and fuck himself, refusing to wrestle in a mud-match.
 Bret Hart, agreeing with and defending Kai, witnessed the altercation.
 Kai grabbed her belongings and left the arena, refusing to work for the WCW ever again.

-World Wrestling Federation (1994)
+Return to World Wrestling Federation (1994)

-In 1994, Kai made a brief return to the WWF challenging then WWF Women's Champion, Alundra Blayze.
+In 1994, Kai made a brief return to the WWF after a year of inactivity in wrestling, challenging then WWF Women's Champion, Alundra Blayze.
 Kai and Blayze had several matches at WWF house shows.
 Kai went on to face Blayze at WrestleMania X for the WWF Women's Championship in a losing effort.
 Kai was the only wrestler to wrestle on both WrestleMania I and WrestleMania X. She faced Blayze multiple times on house shows in the following months, before exiting the WWF again in May 1994.